Home / Blog / Initializing Vue 3 Applications: Benefits and Best Practices

 const vue2AppTwo = new Vue(/**/).mount('#app1')

-However, if you want to share some functionality between 2 instances - you can!
-In the following example, vue3AppOne and vue3AppTwo share the LocalePlugin but not the SearchInputComponent.
+For instance, if you need to share functionality between multiple instances, Vue 3 makes it easy to do so.
+In the example below, vue3AppOne and vue3AppTwo share the LocalePlugin but not the SearchInputComponent:

 const config = {/* some global config */}